brabster/unlink/README.md

 `support.google.com` is still highlighted, as the page host value is `www.google.com`.
 Adding `google.com` to the trusted domains list removes highlighting and click prevention from `support.google.com` along with any other subdomains like `mail.google.com`.

 Clicking highlighted links is blocked, but you can right-click and open in new tab to one-off open a link without trusting the domain.
+Trusted list is kept in local storage and not synced.
+Separate Chrome profiles have separate trusted site lists.

 ## Installation